xdbfoundation/DigitalBits/src/ledger/readme.md

 Each LedgerHeader has many references described below.

-Some key properties are directly inside the LedgerHeader such as the number of lumens present at a given time.
+Some key properties are directly inside the LedgerHeader such as the number of digitalbits present at a given time.

 ## Back references
 The way a ledger header refers to a previous ledger is actually done with